skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Enoch lowers his mace and the white light winks out.

-The box is covered in many cruel Dwarven runes, which seem to be giving off the light they are seeing.
+The box is covered in many cruel dwarven runes, which seem to be giving off the light they are seeing.
 It is sealed shut and wrapped in many chains and locks.
 The runes are magical, but neither Skeeve or Thordek can make any sense of them.
 Whatever magic was used in the